 Special Education students: Data used to determine special education services for students may be used to help determine GATE placement as long as it is less than two years old.

 Outside Test Scores: GATE Placement Committees will consider test scores from assessments given outside the district as long as the testing occurred in a public or private educational setting.
-GATE Placement Committees do not accept test scores from private assessments.
+GATE Placement Committees do not accept test scores from private assessments for GT service consideration.

 GATE Placement Committee Decision Appeal Process (FNG LOCAL)

 If a student is not recommended for GATE services by the GATE Placement Committee, a parent, student, or Birdville ISD personnel, may request a formal reconsideration of the decision if one of the following three criteria are met:

 - The home language of the student is not English, and there is evidence that this has impacted the results of the screening process.